jlaura/jlaura.github.com/ref.md

  *  Jacobs, A. (2009).
 The pathologies of big data.
 Communications of the ACM, 256:1–12.
  *  Liddle, D. E. (2006).
 The Wider Impact of Moore’s Law.
 Solid-State Circuits Newsletter, IEEE, (September):28–30.
  *  Nickolls, J., Buck, I. A. N., and Garland, M. (2008).
 Scalable Parallel with CUDA.
 Queue, 6(2):40–53.
+ *  **Sawyer, M. (1998).
+The software environment and standardisation initiatives.
+In Healey, R., Dowers, S., Gittings, B., and Mineter, M., editors, Parallel Processing Algorithms for GIS, chapter 3, pages 34–57.
+Taylor and Francis, Bristol, P.A.**
  *  Schaller, R. (1997).
 Moore’s law: past, present and future.
 Spectrum, IEEE.
  *  Stock, K., Pouchet, L.-N., and Sadayappan, P. (2012).
 Using machine learning to improve automatic vectorization.
 ACM Transactions on Architecture and Code Optimization, 8(4):1–23.